yihong-zhang/QCdesign/README.md

 # Quantum-circuit-structure-design
-Using "fully" parametrized circuits and VQE algorithms
+Using "fully" parametrized circuits and VQE algorithms.